nhsconnect/ITK-FHIR-Mental-Health-eDischarge/pages/explore/explore_plan_req_actions.md

 This text section should be linked to the following FHIR Resources to provide the textual information in a coded format.

-- The ITK FHIR Mental Health eDischarge does not currently support coded Plan and requested actions information.
+- The ITK3 FHIR Mental Health eDischarge does not currently support coded Plan and requested actions information.